tetratelabs/wazero/RATIONALE.md

 hooks.
 Until then, one end user impact/tradeoff is some glitches trying untested platforms (with the Compiler runtime).

+### Why do we use CGO to implement system calls on darwin?

+wazero is dependency and CGO free by design.
+In some cases, we have code that can optionally use CGO, but retain a fallback for when that's disabled.
+The only operating system (`GOOS`) we use CGO by default in is `darwin`.

+Unlike other operating systems, regardless of `CGO_ENABLED`, Go always uses "CGO" mechanisms in the runtime layer of `darwin`, as that's where Apple provides the compatibility layer.
+In other words, you cannot build a fully static binary for `darwin`.

+This plays to our advantage for system calls that aren't yet exposed in the Go standard library, notably `futimens` for nanosecond-precision timestamp manipulation.

 ### Why not x/sys

 Going beyond Go's SDK limitations can be accomplished with their [x/sys library](https://pkg.go.dev/golang.org/x/sys/unix).